Stay at home moms are on call all. the. time.

 - You are overwhelmed by everything.

 But it’s hard to admit that we struggle with stay at home mom depression.
 In fact, it’s hardly ever talked about.
+Although, thanks to the internet, the message is being spread like this post from Momma’s Tired.

 “Why didn’t anyone one warn me about stay at home mom depression?”